arunofhyd/OmniSearch/omnisearch_native.md

 				if exists window id storedID then
 					tell window id storedID
 						set foundWindow to true
-						set foundTab to false

-						-- Try to reuse the specific tab ID (ignores pinned tabs) if storedTabID is not 0 then
-							try
-								if exists tab id storedTabID then
+						if (count of tabs) > 0 then
-									set URL of tab id storedTabID to targetURL set current tab to tab id storedTabID set foundTab to true
+							set URL of tab 1 to targetURL
-								end if
-							end try
-						end if

-						-- If tab not found (or first run), create a new one at the END if foundTab is false then
+							set current tab to tab 1
+						else
 							make new tab at end of tabs with properties {URL:targetURL}
-							set current tab to last tab
-							set storedTabID to (id of current tab)

-							-- Update cache immediately so we remember this new tab do shell script "echo " & quoted form of (currentPID & "," & (storedID as string) & "," & (storedTabID as string)) & " > " & quoted form of cacheFile
 						end if

 						-- Pull window out of the dock if it was minimized. if alwaysFocus is true then
 							set visible to true
-							set miniaturized to false
+							set minimized to false
 							set index to 1
 							tell application "Safari" to activate
 						end if